Everything you need to know about Known By Name

 Yordanos is in her final year of Studies in Primary Education at Newman University.
 She has been a member of Newman Christian Union since last year and is a chair this year.
 She joins us at Known By Name to Chair the Panel Discussion on Vocation and Discipleship

 Joseph is currently on a Ministerial Experience Scheme.
 His time is shared between St Johns, Hatfield and the University of Hertfordshire Chaplaincy.
 Joseph is discerning vocation in the CofE with their Panel date in April!
 He is enjoying planting a new worshipping community and a project in the chaplaincy to pastorally minister to LGBT+ people of faith.

 We are at the Pioneer Centre in Cleobury Mortimer.
 You will be sharing bedrooms in the accommodation blocks which are made up of single and bunk-bedded rooms.
 The building is wheelchair accessible and there are multiple wheelchair accessible bedrooms with en suite bathrooms.
 Bedding is provided but you will need to bring your own towel and toiletries.

 We will be creating a chapel / quiet space in one of the lounge spaces.

-More speakers and programme details will be announced in the run up to the event.
 Make sure you follow us on social media to keep up to date!